PradnyanandJade/StudyShare/README.md

 # StudyShare
 A role-based web app where teachers manage classes and notes, and students access enrolled class notes.
 Implemented secure JWT authentication with refresh tokens and a production-ready backend.
-- Students
+Students :
--- Support peers by sharing your notes
+- Support peers by sharing your notes
--- Earn exciting rewards from teachers
+- Earn exciting rewards from teachers
-- Teachers
+Teachers :
-- Upload Notes For Students
--- Check Notes Provided By Students
+- Check Notes Provided By Students
--- Provide Rewards To Students
+- Provide Rewards To Students

 ## Class Diagram